ndg63276/givenergy-manager/README.md

 ```

 ### Docker
 Alternatively, you can build and run from a Docker image.
+It is on [Dockerhub](https://hub.docker.com/r/markwilliams4/givenergymanager), or you can build your own.
 You will require [docker](https://docs.docker.com/get-docker/ "docker") and docker-compose setup and working first.

 1. Clone this repository
 ```shell